Understanding RBAC in Kubernetes

 Cluster scoped RBAC

 The RBAC rules are not limited to specific namespaces and apply to the whole Kubernetes cluster.
-We use this for instance when we want to give a user, service account... permissions to do something on some resources inside the entire cluster.
+We use this for instance when we want to give a user, a group or a service account, permissions to do something on some resources (namespacable or not) accross the entire cluster.
 To implement cluster scoped RBAC, we use the ClusterRole and ClusterRoleBinding resources.

 Implementing RBAC